 Primary gas fireplace types to consider include:

-- Ventless gas inserts don’t require vents due to more efficient burning.
+- Ventless gas inserts: These don’t require vents due to more efficient burning.
 Minimal pollutants get released into your living area, but indoor air quality is affected as a result.
 More of the heat produced stays in the living space.
 They also tend to be less expensive than vented options.

-- Gas log inserts can be either vented or ventless.
+- Gas log inserts: These can be either vented or ventless.
 They’re designed to look just like actual wooden logs and enhance the visual aesthetic of the fireplace.
 Styles are available to mimic specific types of wood, charring and even stacking.

 Trust Therm-Con for All Your Fireplace Needs